 Statutory demands are often served on companies that owe money to creditors who have already made repeated and unsuccessful attempts to recover the debt.
 The statutory demand formalises the debt collection process by stating that if the debt is not paid or a suitable agreement cannot be reached, court proceedings to close the company down can begin.

 Once a valid statutory demand has been served on business, it has 21 days to pay the debt or 18 days to dispute the debt and ask for it to be set aside by the court.
 If neither of these actions is taken, the creditor can then escalate the situation by issuing a winding up petition against the company.
 Ultimately, this could lead to the liquidation of the debtor company.

 If a winding up petition is issued for a debt that is disputed, the court will simply dismiss the petition and could award costs against the creditor.

-If you’d like to discuss any of the issues in the article or talk to someone about issuing or defending a winding up petition, please call 08000 746 757 or email: firstname.lastname@example.org today.
+If you’d like to discuss any of the issues in the article or talk to someone about issuing or defending a winding up petition, please call 0800 074 6757 or email: email@example.com today.